 - Distinguishing between chronic and temporary abnormalities

-We recommend the Valsalva maneuver as a follow-up to Orthotest and only if it shows negative parasympathetic results, i.e., if the midpoint between the Supine and Upright positions, marked by a red dot, has a negative HF value.
+We recommend the Valsalva maneuver as a follow-up to Orthotest and only if it shows negative HF level results, i.e., if the midpoint between the Supine and Upright positions, marked by a red dot, has a negative HF value.
 There are 3 result pages for Valsalva maneuver combined with deep breathing:

 There are 3 result pages for Valsalva maneuver combined with deep breathing: